This course is perfect for intermediate and more advanced learners (B1+ and above), who wish to improve their written Swedish.

-You need to be able to complete and hand in one written assignment per week, for 4 weeks (between 19 September and 14 October, 2019).
+You need to be able to complete and hand in 4 written assignment according to a set schedule.

 When you study Swedish in groups (like SFI or Folkuniversitetet, for example), you will rarely (if ever) get detailed, individual feedback on your writing.
 This is a great opportunity to get feedback and suggestions from Daniel Lind, not only a Swedish teacher but also a published author and a master wordsmith!